Plan Your Visit

 Take I-5 North and take the City Center exit to 12th street.
 Turn left on W Burnside and follow the above directions from downtown.

-Please note: During peak use, the parking lot and additional overflow parking may be completely full at times.
+Please note: During peak use, the parking lot may be completely full at times.
 Peak use is June through August and mid-November through December—especially on weekends.
 We encourage visitors during those peak times to use alternative transportation such as cabs, car sharing services, Trimet, or hiking up.

 Pittock Mansion has a designated accessible entrance and elevator.
 The Gate Lodge is currently not wheelchair accessible.